MrRoss256/rabbitmq-website/docs/management/index.md

     If RabbitMQ cannot download the OpenID provider configuration, it shows an error message and OAuth 2.0 authentication is disabled in the management UI.
     :::

-    :::tip
+    :::warning
-    If you used to configure `management.oauth_metadata_url` because your provider did not use the standard OpenId Discovery endpoint's path, since RabbitMQ 4.1 you should instead configure the correct path as it is explained [here](./oauth2#discovery-endpoint-params).
+    `management.oauth_metadata_url` and `management.oauth_resource_servers.$id.oauth_metadata_url` are deprecated.
+You should configure the OpenId Discovery endpoint's path as it is explained [here](./oauth2#discovery-endpoint-params).
-    `management.oauth_metadata_url` is now deprecated and it will be removed in RabbitMQ 4.2.0.
+    These two settings will no longer exist in RabbitMQ 4.2.0.
+In the meantime, RabbitMQ will support them until you update your configuration.
     :::

 2. RabbitMQ displays a button with the label "Click here to login".
 When the user clicks on the button, the management UI initiates the OAuth 2.0 Authorization Code Flow, which redirects the user to the identity provider to authenticate and get a token.